cj-mills/christianjmills/_posts/2022-8-18-ONNX-DiretML-to-Unity-Tutorial-1.md

 We will access the pixel data for the input image from Unity with a pointer to a [uchar](https://docs.opencv.org/4.5.1/d1/d1b/group__core__hal__interface.html#ga65f85814a8290f9797005d3b28e7e5fc) (unsigned 1-byte integer) array and wrap the data in a [cv::Mat](https://docs.opencv.org/master/d3/d63/classcv_1_1Mat.html) variable for processing.

-We don't need to normalize the input image since the IR model does it internally.

 After processing the model output, we'll return the final number of detected objects to Unity so we can initialize an array of objects.

 * [cv::Mat](https://docs.opencv.org/3.4/d3/d63/classcv_1_1Mat.html): n-dimensional dense array class